jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2i.md

-+++
+---
-title=  "The Ayr Bank"
+title: "The Ayr Bank"
+heading: "Chapter 2i of Book 2"
+date: 2020-01-24
+image: "/covers/wn.jpg"
-description=  "The Ayr Bank failed because it was too big to fail" date=  2020-01-20 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2h" linkbtext=  "Chapter 2h" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2j" linkftext=  "Chapter 2j" heading=  "Chapter 2i" icon=  "/icons/smith.png"
+description: "The Ayr Bank failed because it was too big to fail"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="73" >}} In the midst of this clamour and distress, a new bank was established in Scotland to relieve the country's distress.